MANCHESTER CENTER

 Early competitors of MANCHESTER CENTER were MAYFAIR CENTER (1949) {1.3 miles southeast, in Fresno} and FIG GARDEN VILLAGE (1956) {1.9 miles northwest, also in Fresno}.

-The MANCHESTER CENTER Sears was eventually expanded to 216,000 square feet.
-It was joined by a 3-level (110,00 square foot), Tacoma-based Rhodes, which welcomed its first shoppers on March 6, 1959.
-Honolulu-based AMFAC (American Factors), who operated Hawaii's Liberty House chain, acquired Rhodes stores in November 1969.
-They promoted locations as Liberty House / Rhodes between 1970 and late 1974.
+A second anchor department store was completed in the late 1950s.
+A 3-level (110,00 square foot), Tacoma-based Rhodes welcomed first shoppers on March 6, 1959.
+Honolulu-based AMFAC (American Factors), who operated Hawaii's Liberty House chain, acquired the Rhodes chain in November 1969.
+Stores were promoted as Liberty House-Rhodes between 1970 and late 1974.
 After this, they took on the Liberty House brand.

 Los Angeles' Fred J. Russell bought MANCHESTER CENTER in 1966.
 At this time, the complex was still open-air in configuration.
 A fully-enclosed and air-conditioned block of stores, known as the MANCHESTER MALL, was added north of the MANCHESTER CENTER Sears.
 MANCHESTER MALL housed seventeen stores and services, including a Safeway supermarket and single-screen movie theater.
 This venue, the General Cinema Corporation Manchester Mall Cinema, debuted on December 21, 1967.